chef/automate/components/automate-chef-io/content/docs/node-integrations.md

 * `SSM-SendCommand`
 * `SSM-ListCommands`

-## Azure VM Scanning with Chef Automate (BETA)
+## Azure VM Scanning with Chef Automate

 Set up Chef Automate to detect and scan the nodes in your Azure account by providing your Azure Credentials and creating an _Azure VM Node Manager_.
-To access the Azure Node Manager, select anywhere on the Automate screen and type 'beta'.
-After toggling the Azure Node Manager to the "ON" position, close the helper window and then refresh your browser.
-Now, when you open the [_Node Integrations_]({{< relref "node-integrations.md" >}}) page in the Settings tab, you should see _Azure_ as one of your node management service options.
+To add an Azure VM Node Manager, navigate to the [_Node Integrations_]({{< relref "node-integrations.md" >}}) page in the Settings tab, click on `Create Integration`, and you should see _Azure_ as one of your node management service options.

 ### Adding an Azure VM Node Manager